Wind-WindKids/winding/winding.md

 A comic strip to illuminate retroactive interactions when an author winds a story and changes something in the middle of a text.

 @style: nwind, illuminating, hand-drawn, sketchy

+@outline: !visible
+It's kind of like if USD, CSS, Smalltalk, Markdown and Python got together on a windy day, and reminiscing GML had taught a trick or two to a new kid on the block.

+And then, it is kind of like if Feynman, as if he was there all along, explained state spaces, interactions, retroactivity and stable points to the kid really clearly.
+That when illuminating, messages are like light going over all paths and bouncing off the spatial boundaries, and attenuating.
+And then they went to fly their dragons, and when they were back, the kid was like, "I get it now!
+It's like when I fly a dragon, I need to think of all the paths other dragons can take, and how they interact with the wind and the terrain, the clouds and the sun.
+And dance with them.
+It's like a dance of information!"
+And Feynman smiled, knowing that the kid had totally grasped it.

 --
 characters: recognizable, gentle, personified